Jump Starting the Dark Sector with a Phase Transition: Phase Transition Mechanism

 \section{Phase Transition Mechanism}

 Approximately Weyl invariant dark sectors such as gauge theories are very difficult to produce if they are only gravitationally coupled to the SM.
-In fact in the limit of exact Weyl invariance time dependence of the background can be eliminated from the classical equations of motions eliminating particle production during and after inflation.
+In fact in the limit of exact Weyl invariance time dependence of the background drops out from the classical equations of motions eliminating particle production during and after inflation.
 Particle production is then controlled by the explicit breaking of Weyl symmetry that eventually induces a mass scale $M$.

 These sectors can however be produced gravitationally from the SM thermal bath through tree level graviton exchange (also known as, gravitational freeze-in) \cite{Garny:2015sjg,Tang:2016vch}.
 This type of thermal production is only efficient for very large SM reheating temperature.
 As we will discuss, another mechanism can be relevant due to the dynamics of the mass scale.
 In the case where the dark sector does not thermalize among itself, it can gain an energy density proportional to $M^4$ when Hubble becomes comparable with $M$.